PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 .. note::
     There is often some flexibility as to whether different components of movement can be counted as separate modules or part of the same one.
 See :ref:`modularity` for more in-depth discussion of this idea.

     At a minimum, for signs with multiple (simultaneous and/or sequential) movements, give each movement type its own module.
-That is, code any :ref:`joint_specific_movement` separately from any movement with :ref:`perceptual_shape`, as these are mutually exclusive by definition.
+That is, code any :ref:`joint_specific_movement` separately from any movement with :ref:`perceptual_shape` as well as any :ref:`handshape_change`, as these are mutually exclusive by definition.
 You can then adjust the timing of each module with respect to the others in the :ref:`x-slot visualization window<sign_summary>`.

-    This means that signs with complex movements like `MILK_2 <https://asl-lex.org/visualization/?sign=milk_2>`_ and `EVERY_YEAR <https://www.signingsavvy.com/sign/EVERY+YEAR>`_ require at least two movement modules, including a perceptual shape and a
+    This means that signs with complex movements like `MILK_2 <https://asl-lex.org/visualization/?sign=milk_2>`_ and `EVERY_YEAR <https://www.signingsavvy.com/sign/EVERY+YEAR>`_ require at least two movement modules, including a perceptual shape and a joint-specific movement.

-    specific movement.

     The number of modules needed to describe a movement may also depend on your choices in terms of :ref:`movement characteristics<movement_chars>` (e.g., how repetitions are coded).

 Note that in SLP-AA, we do not require users to classify movements into the traditional categories of ‘path’ / ‘major’ / ‘primary’ vs. ‘local’ / ‘minor’ / ‘secondary’ movements.
 Instead, we have classifications for 1) “perceptual shape movements” (e.g., straight, circle, arc), “joint-specific movements” (e.g., twisting, closing), and “handshape changes” (e.g., fingerspelling).
 As Napoli et al. (2011: 19) point out, “the actual distinction between primary and secondary movement is not uncontroversial and is far from simple.”
 For example, while wrist movements are typically considered local movements according to articulatory definitions of path and local movement categories (e.g., Brentari, 1998), some of them have been categorized as path movements (van der Kooij, 2002: 229; Sehyr et al., 2021: 269).
 Furthermore, forcing the choice between path and local movements at the level of phonetic transcription could mask empirical phenomena such as proximalization and distalization (Brentari, 1998), in which both path and local movements can be articulated by non-canonical joints.